Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 A DIY version of this is to thread a bungee cord through the lid and tie it to act as a lock.
 Raccoons are pretty smart, so if they can’t pry open garbage can lid, they’ll try to push it over to release the contents.

-Build garbage can fence or garbage rack to prevent this.
-Make sure your trash cans are placed on even and stable ground to make it harder to tip over.
+Build a garbage can fence or garbage rack to prevent this.
+Make sure your trash cans are placed on even and stable ground to make them harder to tip over.
+You may also consider reducing the amount of food waste you discard.

 7. Remove food sources